-We can define angina as chest pain that is caused by a lack of blood flow to the heart.
-Pressure or squeezing in the chest can make you feel like you’re having a heart attack.
-Angina pectoris, or ischemic chest pain, is a common term for this ailment. coronary artery disease can cause angina, which is a symptom (CAD).
+We can define angina as chest pain caused by a lack of blood flow to the heart.
+Pressure or squeezing in the chest can make you feel like you have a heart attack.
+Angina pectoris, or ischemic chest pain, is a common term for this ailment.
+Coronary artery disease can cause angina, a symptom (CAD).
 A blood clot or atherosclerosis narrows or blocks the arteries that supply blood to the heart, resulting in heart failure.
 Unstable plaques, a narrowed heart valve, an impaired pumping function of the heart muscle, and a coronary artery spasm are all possible causes.

 - Pressure, squeezing or crushing in the chest, usually under the breastbone.

-- The upper back, both arms, neck, and ear lobes can also be affected.
+- The upper back, arms, neck, and ear lobes can also be affected.

 - Your arms, shoulders, jaw, neck, or back may be aching.